Lesson 1 of 6

 SUMMARY

-The book of Proverbs is a collection of essays, poems, and sayings expressing the wisdom of ancient Israel.
+The Book of Proverbs is a collection of essays, poems, and sayings expressing the wisdom of ancient Israel.
 Some of the material probably originated as folk wisdom, circulating in the family or the clan.
 Other parts reflect the life of the royal court.
-Arrangement began during the time of Solomon (about 961-922 B.C.E.), and the final edition was likely produced during the exile in Babylon (about 587-539 B.C.E.).
-Jeremiah 18:18 refers to the priest, the wise, and the prophet as leaders in Israel; the book of Proverbs is the product of the work of “the wise.”
+Arrangement began during the time of Solomon (about 961-922 BCE), and the final edition was likely produced during the exile in Babylon (about 587-539 BCE) or even later.
+Jeremiah 18:18 refers to the priest, the wise, and the prophet as leaders in Israel; the Book of Proverbs is the product of the work of “the wise.”
+The wisdom of Proverbs comes from what one learns by observing the world and from experience.

 SO WHAT?

 One does not need to deal with the big questions each day, like the meaning of life or the problem of evil or why bad things happen to good people.
-In day by day living there are all sorts of smaller questions: How should I handle my financial affairs?
+In day by day living there are all sorts of questions about how life should be understood and lived both effectively and faithfully.
+Proverbs addresses such questions as: How should I handle my financial affairs?
 How should I relate to friends and colleagues?
-What about falling in love?
 What can I do to maintain a healthy marriage?
 How can I responsibly help the poor?
-These are the sorts of things that the book of Proverbs can help with.
-If the major theme in the Psalms is the praise of God in heaven, the chief concern of Proverbs is the pursuit of a happy and good life on earth.
+These are the sorts of things that the Book of Proverbs can help with.
+The chief concern of Proverbs is the pursuit of a happy and good life on earth, lived in the context of a faithful calling.
+The Book of Proverbs also has a speculative aspect about what it is about the order of the world that invites folks to live in the ways various proverbs suggest.

 WHERE DO I FIND IT?